Section 5: Mt. Ivy to Lake Skannatati

 3.00 Bear left at a Y-intersection and follow the steeper road downhill.

-3.40 Shortly after crossing a power line right-of-way (May 2016: pipeline construction in progress; be prepared to detour), the trail reaches Letchworth Village Cemetery.
+3.40 Shortly after crossing a power line right-of-way, the trail reaches Letchworth Village Cemetery.
 The Long Path turns left and skirts the cemetery, then turns left again at an intersection of gravel roads.
 The grade levels off.

 3.60 Reach Call Hollow Road and turn left along the pavement.